raul23/steering-behaviors/README.rst

   with it (0.75).
 However, for the sake of this avoidance project, I only included the `wandering behavior <#in-javascript-a-port-of-paul-roberts-c-implementation-of-wandering>`_ so that the green "zombies" can at least move around the map.
-- I added nine rectangular obstacles by leaving some space between them so that the green "zombies" can take a path between them.
+- I added nine rectangular obstacles and left enough some space between them so that the green "zombies" can take a path between them.

   .. raw:: html